Trisibo/unity-webgl-copy-and-paste/README.md

 ## Issues

-* Non Alphabetic characters
+* Non Alphabetic characters:

   See [this thread](https://forum.unity.com/threads/japanese-hiragana-characters-dont-work-in-webgl.356097/).
   You apparently need to include the fonts in your Unity project.

-* Ctrl-A/⌘-A selects other HTML on the page
+* Ctrl-A/⌘-A selects other HTML on the page:

   1. Make your own [WebGL template](https://docs.unity3d.com/Manual/webgl-templates.html) that doesn't have anything to select.
 Maybe [this one](https://github.com/greggman/better-unity-webgl-template) though I